+'''

 Newly created ESMC_CplComp object.

+'''

 This interface creates an ESMC_CplComp object.
 By default, a separate VM context will be created for each component.
 This implies creating a new MPI communicator and allocating additional memory to manage the VM resources.
-The arguments are:

 name Name of the newly-created ESMC_CplComp.